QaidVoid/Complete-Single-GPU-Passthrough/README.md

 </details>

 ### **Keyboard/Mouse Passthrough**
+In order to be able to use keyboard/mouse in the VM, you can either passthrough the USB Host device or use Evdev passthrough.

+Using USB Host Device is simple, \
+***Add Hardware*** > ***USB Host Device***, add your keyboard and mouse device.

+For Evdev passthrough, follow these steps: \
-Modify libvirt configuration of your VM.
+Modify libvirt configuration of your VM. \
+**Note**: Save only after adding keyboard and mouse devices or the changes gets lost. \
 Change first line to:

 <table>
 <tr>